simonesilvestroni/ssil-website/_pages/ethics.md

 A software business model based on a subscription doesn't get attention from me.
 Similarly, I don't subscribe to an _ecosystem_.
 Albeit slightly less convenient, it gives me considerable freedom.

-I'm more than happy to support brilliant companies such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.
+I'm more than happy to support <abbr title="Free and Open-Source Software">FOSS</abbr> projects and brilliant companies such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.

 None of them have a marketing department shoving ads everywhere.